DigitalGlobe/kong-segment-log/README.md

             path: '/articles/abc123/comments', // The path of the request
             uri: 'http://example.com/articles/abc123/comments', // The full URI of the request
             querystring: '{"options": true}', // The JSON encoded querystring data as parsed by Kong.
-            timeOfProxy: 123, // From Kong's latencies.proxy
+            timeOfProxy: 123, // In ms, from Kong's latencies.proxy
-            timeOfKong: 45, // From Kong's latencies.kong
+            timeOfKong: 45, // In ms, from Kong's latencies.kong
-            timeOfRequest: 678, // From Kong's latencies.request
+            timeOfRequest: 678, // In ms, from Kong's latencies.request
             statusCode: 200, // Integer status code of the response },
         context: {